fpolit/ama-framework/README.md

 # ama - Attacks Manager

 Ama is a specialized environment for the password cracking process.
-It contains several modules (attacks and auxiliaries), so you can find an appropiate module for each step of the password cracking process, also you can combine them to automatize the password cracking process (`auxiliaries` modules working as `preattack` or `postattack` of an `attack` module - we call them **fullattacks**: `preattack` + `attack` + `postattack`)
+It contains several modules (attacks and auxiliaries), so you can find an appropiate module for each step of the password cracking process, also you can combine them to automatize the password cracking process.

-Also ama's attack modules can be submitted in a cluster of computers using `Slurm`, so you can perform **large** attacks, other important feature is that `ama` saves loots (cracked `hashes` and `services`) in a database and organize them (in *workspaces*) to enable efficient access to them.
-Finally, `ama` is easy extensible, so you can write custom modules to extend it.

 ## Dependencies
 * [Hashcat](https://hashcat.net/hashcat/) (Only for hashcat attack modules)